lensesio-workshops/community-edition-minikube/README.md

 *Automated Setup*

 If you want to automate most of these instructions I've created a shell script that will do most of the work.
-You will still need to get your agent key and update the values.yaml for Lenses agent by hand, but all the other tedious setup is automated.
+There are two setup scripts.
+One sets up an empty Kafka cluster you can add data to yourself.
+The other setups up a cluster with demo data.
+Start with the one with demo data to learn about Lenses.
+Then switch to the empty one if you'd like to use this setup for local development - or have your own demo data you'd like to work with.

-The script is here: https://github.com/lensesio-workshops/community-edition-minikube/blob/main/setupScript/setup_lenses_minikube.sh
+The scripts are here: https://github.com/lensesio-workshops/community-edition-minikube/tree/main/SetupScripts

 *Helm Setup*